Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 stuff on the melee weapons table, shields are pretty cheap but extremely heavy.

-The most important stat here is the Defense Bonus, which goes from 1 to 3 depending on the size of the item.
+The most important stat here is the Defense Bonus, which goes from 1 to 3 depending on the size of the shield.
 This gets added directly to all of your active defense scores, including Block.
 Then come the usual price and weight.

 The table starts with _cloaks_, which are popular with fencers.
 To use a cloak